 YugaByte Announces Kubernetes StatefulSets Support to Enable Scale-Out PostgreSQL Deployments

-YugaByte is excited to be at KubeCon today to announce Kubernetes StatefulSets support for our SQL API which complements the NoSQL APIs already generally available.
+YugaByte is excited to be at KubeCon today to announce Kubernetes StatefulSets support for our distributed SQL API which complements the transactional NoSQL APIs already generally available.
 YSQL is YugaByte DB’s PostgreSQL-compatible Distributed SQL API (currently in Beta).
-This new feature, available in YugaByte DB 1.1.7, cloud-native applications and microservices can rely on SQL and NoSQL to take full advantage of Kubernetes StatefulSets to power horizontally scalable, highly fault-tolerant data services, all without complicated sharding and replication architectures.
+This new feature, available in YugaByte DB 1.1.7, cloud-native applications and microservices can rely on SQL and NoSQL to take full advantage of Kubernetes StatefulSets to power horizontally scalable, highly fault-tolerant data services, all without complicated, manually managed sharding and replication architectures.

 What is YugaByte DB?
 YugaByte DB is an open source, transactional scale-out database that supports Kubernetes StatefulSets along with SQL, NoSQL and Key-Value compatible APIs.

 When it comes to PostgreSQL, this game-changing capability mean clusters can now scale-out horizontally thereby avoiding the painful status-quo of monolithic PostgreSQL installations that need application-level sharding and complex replication architectures for large data workloads.
 In conjunction with scale-out capabilities, users of PostgreSQL also gain high performance NoSQL features, such as transactional key-value and flexible-schema data modeling plus MongoDB-like JSON support.

 For those unfamiliar with Kubernetes StatefulSets, they are a critical feature for applications and databases because they enable the following capabilities:

 - Stable, unique network identifiers